 Different prism shapes and cuts will produce different rainbow patterns on the wall.
 You can see a few photos of our prism play below.

-Fun Prisms to Play with to Make Rainbows
+Fun Prisms Children Can Play with to Make Rainbows:

-- 6″ Amlong Crystal Optical Glass Triangular Prism for Teaching Light Spectrum
+- 6″ Crystal Optical Glass Triangular Prism for Teaching Light Spectrum

 - Large Chrystal Ball Prism

-A project must contain at least two of the disciplines to be considered a STEAM activity.
+Projects must contain at least two of the disciplines to be considered a STEAM activity.
 STEM education can help children begin to think deeply and make connections between subjects so that they can become the researchers, innovators, and leaders of tomorrow.
-STEAM takes STEM to the next level by including the arts.
+In addition, STEAM takes STEM to the next level by including the arts.

-Children need to be engaged in learning, and learn in ways that will keep their attention.
-The easiest way to do this is to make it fun and interesting.
+The easiest way to engage children in ways that will keep their attention is to make learning activities fun and interesting.
 The inclusion of the arts in STEAM education does this for many children.
-Using book inspired activities is yet another way to keep kids engaged and make learning more fun.
+Using book-inspired activities is yet another way to keep kids engaged and make learning more fun.

-Maybe we should call book inspired STEAM activities STREAM activities with reading added into the mix.
+Maybe we should call book-inspired STEAM activities STREAM activities with reading added into the mix.
 Talk about taking STEM activities to a whole new level!
-Adding multiple learning disciplines into the mix will allow the student to make new connections and reach a greater understanding of the subject matter.
+Adding multiple learning disciplines into the mix will allow the student to make new connections and better understand the subject matter.

 Left Brain Craft Brain has another way to turn prism play into a STEAM activity.
-Find out how she and her daughter made chalk art with prisms HERE.
-(Bottom left image in photo collage below)
+Please find out how she and her daughter made chalk art with prisms HERE.

 The Pinterested Parent and her daughter completed a similar rainbow STEAM activity using the reflections of a CD and paint.
 Learn more about what they did and how they did it HERE.

 Another fun rainbow STEAM activity for kids is Rainbow Rainy Day Art.
-Kids love to draw using a rainbow of colors and watch how quickly their drawings are transformed by the rain.
+Kids love to draw with a rainbow of colors and watch how quickly the rain transforms their drawings.
 Creating art with rain and washable markers is another way the rain can make a rainbow!

 This post is a part of the 28-Days of STEAM blog hop.
-To see all of the other amazing STEAM activities click on the link!
+To see all of the other fantastic STEAM activities, click on the link!